uri-yanover/4qbits/_posts/2023-04-05-flotsam-peddlers.md

 ---
 **TL;DR**: How should we search for our own voice?
 Some ideas regarding inspiration, iteration and feedback.

 In the last couple of months I'd been attentively listening to Israel Broadcasting Authority's podcast called [*One Song*](https://www.kan.org.il/podcast/program.aspx/?progid=3).
-The subject is always the people behind an Israeli song that ended up being popular - the authors, the performers, the producers, the human inspirations and anyone else (curiously, with some interesting stories inside that category).
+The subject is always the people behind an Israeli song that ended up being popular - the authors, the performers, the producers, the inspirations - indeed, anyone affected by the song except the general public.
 Where possible, an interview is conducted or excerpted; if there are no longer enough interviewees and interviews to work with, prominent experts are brought in to fill in.

 After tuning into more than 20 episodes, I think I've arrived at some observations which are worth sharing.